If you're into bubbles and Italian wines, you're probably already well-versed in prosecco and Lambrusco.

 Franciacorta Is Made In The Champagne Method

-Named for the region where it's produced, Franciacorta wine is made in the “Champenoise” style or Traditional Method, so Franciacorta has a lot in common with Champagne than, say, prosecco.
+Named for the region where it's produced, Franciacorta wine is made in the "Champenoise" style or Traditional Method, so Franciacorta has a lot in common with Champagne than, say, prosecco.
+That's why you hear some refer to Franciacorta as Italian Champagne.
 Rather than getting its bubbles from a second fermentation in the tank, as prosecco does, Franciacorta becomes carbonated during its in-bottle secondary fermentation, giving it a drier, more yeasty taste.

 Just Don't Call It "The Champagne Of Italy"